-Having a structure in your process, whether it’s a 30-day plan to write a novel or something slower and gentler is useful for being able to check in with your own progress and objectives.
+Having a structured writing process, whether it’s a 30-day plan to write a novel (or something slower and gentler like a six-week plan) is useful.
+It creates space to check in with your own progress and objectives.
 Structure helps us keep putting one word after another, freely.

 Build a writing habit worth keeping

-Will work you produce during NaNoWriMo be publishable?
+Will fiction you write during NaNoWriMo be publishable?

 If you’re racing to meet targets, maybe not the first draft (though first drafts rarely are).

-In a recent Q&A on story planning, Now Novel coach Hedi Lampert spoke about how there are at least three drafts worth doing for a story.
+In a Now Novel Q&A on story planning, writing coach Hedi Lampert spoke about how there are at least three drafts worth doing for a story.
 A ‘down draft’ for getting your ideas down, an ‘up draft’ for picking up on nuance and anything big you missed, and a ‘dental draft’ for polishing your language.
-This idea was credited to the late author and writing educator Anne Schuster.
+This idea Hedi credited to the late author and writing educator Anne Schuster.

 Once you have that, you don’t need NaNoWriMo rules or targets to kick into gear.